Navratra (Celebrations from 17th October 2020 to 25th October 2020) - Sharad Navratri / Shardiya Navratri

-Navratra (Sharad Navaratri/Shardiya Navratras) will begin on 21st September 2017, Thursday and will last till 29th September 2017, Friday ending with Shri Mahanavami.
+Navratra (Sharad Navaratri/Shardiya Navratras) will begin on 17th October 2020, Saturday and will last till 25th October 2020, Sunday ending with Shri Mahanavami.
+(Mahanavami and Vijaya Dashmi falling on same day in 2020)

 Navratras are celebrated five times every year but most important and auspecious of these are Sharad Navratras or Shardiya Navratri which marks the beginning of winter season as well as Diwali (Deepawali) season and the other prominent one is Chaitra or Chetra Navratras which are generally celebrated during March-April.
 Chaitra Navratra are also called Vasantha Navratras.
 Other Navratri are Gupta Navratri, Paush Navratri and Maagh Navratri.